mikewanya/quotesapp/README.md

 # Quotes
-The QUOTES APP is an application where users can create quotes and have those quotes up-voted or down-voted on whether they are terrible or are inspirational.
+The QUOTESAPP is an application where users can create quotes and have those quotes up-voted or down-voted on whether they are terrible or are inspirational.

 ## Development server